How To Be An Effective Special Education Advocate For Your Child

 Have Documentation Ready

-If you want to be an effective advocate for your child with special needs, you need to be prepared with documentation.
+To be an effective advocate for your child with special needs, prepare with proper documentation.
 This means having an Individualized Education Program (IEP), up-to-date evaluations, and a clear understanding of your child’s strengths and needs.

 If you have documentation and know the law, you will be in a much better position to advocate for your child.
 When you meet with school officials, you can confidently explain what your child needs.